hmason13/hmason13.github.io/index.md

 {: style="text-align: center;" }
 ![portrait](/assets/portrait.png){: width="40%"}

 I am a PhD candidate in the [Center for Atmosphere Ocean Science](https://caos.cims.nyu.edu/dynamic/) at NYU Courant.
-My science centers around Arctic oceanography.

 This website was constructed through the [jekyll][jekyll-organization-url] + [github-pages][github-pages-url] fuctionality.
 The theme is [minima][minima-url].